open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-issues.md

 Here is an example of how you would write your commit message:
 `$ git commit -m "Add commit message style guide and add raw.githack section (fixes #841)"`

-NOTE: In your commit message, if you add a keyword like "fixes" or "resolves" followed by "#" and the issue number, once your pull request is merged, the issue will automatically be closed.
+**HINT**: In your commit message, if you add a keyword like "fixes" or "resolves" followed by "#" and the issue number, once your pull request is merged, the issue will automatically be closed.
 This is helpful because it helps declutter the issues section.
 See more [here](https://help.github.com/articles/closing-issues-using-keywords/).

 ### 6.2.
 Raw.githack